 Sculpture and bee hive, the Eco-Luxury-Loft for a bee colony.

 This wooden sculpture is a living space for a bee colony.
-Maintained by beekeepers, the Bien lives in the most natural way and in community with other microorganisms, potentially with roommates such as book scorpions.
+Maintained by beekeepers, the Bien lives in the most natural way and in community with other microorganisms.

 ‘Melissa’ is the name of the nymph through whose navel the bees can fly in and out.